tagohd/mono/Characters/CURSED AL.md

 [Lun]: The moff 2.0...

-- AL's body remaining in the physical realm slightly clashes with my thoughts in [[James's Excuse]].
+- AL's body remaining in the physical realm slightly clashes with my thoughts in [[(Talk) James Redawić]].
 Not inconsolably, but if James can find AL's body he can probably figure out what happened and get him back by using [[Dispel Magic]].

 [Sudo]: Fuck, I forgot about Dispel Magic.
 Maybe that's another spell that just doesn't exist here.
 You don't dispel magic, you just seal the rift.
 That, or [[Astral Projection]] doesn't work the same way it does in D&D, which is already something I've been leaning towards.
 [Sudo]: But if it does work similarly to how it does in D&D, then AL probably went to some fortified location prior to casting it to make sure nothing happens to his physical body.
 I believe I mentioned this in the article on [[Sam Ward|Sam]].